murex/EventStormingJournal/the-1-hour-event-storming-book/README.md

 ### Generate the book from command line

 Looks like the easiest way is to use Docker.

-So:
+#### With Docker:

 1. Install [Docker](https://docs.docker.com/get-docker/) on your machine
 2. Run `./_build_with_docker.sh`

+#### From your machine:

+1. First make sure you are able to generate the book from RStudio
+2. It should work from the command line, just run `./_build.sh`

 ### Just wait for the epub to be generated through github actions